DOC3-Deep One Class Classification using Contradictions

 Table \ref{table:results1} provides the average $\pm$ standard deviation of the AUC under the ROC curve over 10 runs of the experiment.
 Here, we report the results of the best performing DOC (Hinge in \eqref{eq_SVM}) model selected over the range of parameters $\lambda = 1/2C = [1.0, 0.5]$ and that for DOC$^3$ over the range of parameters $\lambda = 1/2C = [0.1, 0.05], C_{U}/C = [1.0, 0.5]$.
 Through out the paper we fix $\Delta = 0$.
 A more detailed discussion on model selection and the selected model parameters is provided in Appendix \ref{app_mod_sel_cifar}.
+Moreover, for a more thorough comparison we also include the results of the DOC using Hinge loss extended under the Disjoint Auxiliary (DA) or Outlier Exposure (OE) setting.
+Throughout the paper, as an exemplar for the DA/OE setting; we use the additional universum samples as belonging to the negative class following \cite{goyal2020drocc}.
 In addition we also report the benchmark results for both shallow and deep learning methods provided in \cite{ruff2018deep,goyal2020drocc}.
-Note that, our results for the DROCC algorithm is different from that reported in \cite{goyal2020drocc}.
-Re-running the codes provided in \cite{goyal2020drocc}\footnote{\url{https://github.com/microsoft/EdgeML/tree/master/examples/pytorch/DROCC}} did not yield similar results as reported in the paper (especially for `Ship').
+Note however, our results for the DROCC algorithm is different from that reported in \cite{goyal2020drocc}.
+Re-running the codes provided in \cite{goyal2020drocc} did not yield similar results as reported in the paper (especially for `Ship').
 Moreover, their current implementation normalizes the data using mean, $\mu = (0.4914,0.4822, 0.4465)$ and standard deviation, $\sigma= (0.247, 0.243, 0.261)$.
 These values are calculated using the data from all the classes; which is not available during training of a single class.
 To avoid such inconsistencies we rather normalize using mean, $ \mu = (0.5, 0.5, 0.5)$ and standard deviation, $\sigma=(0.5, 0.5, 0.5)$.
 Such a scale does not need apriori information of the other class's pixel values and scales the data in a range of $[-1,+1]$.
-Detailed discussions on reproducing the results of the recent deep learning algorithms DOCC \cite{ruff2018deep}\footnote{\url{https://github.com/lukasruff/Deep-SVDD-PyTorch}} and DROCC \cite{goyal2020drocc} is provided in Appendix \ref{app_docc_drocc_reproduce}.
-All our codes are provided in supplementary files.
+Detailed discussions on reproducing the results of the recent deep learning algorithms DOCC \cite{ruff2018deep} and DROCC \cite{goyal2020drocc} is provided in Appendix \ref{app_docc_drocc_reproduce}.

-As seen from Table \ref{table:results1}, DOC$^3$ (using the noise universum), provides significant improvement $\sim 5 - 15 \%$ (and upto $30 \%$ for `Bird'), over its inductive counterpart (DOC).
-Further the DOC$^3$ algorithm provides similar and in many cases better performance compared to the state-of-the-art baseline algorithms.
-This shows that learning under the universum setting may yield significant benefits for one class problems using the DOC$^3$ algorithm.